Baptism

 Do I need to attend a Baptismal information meeting if I have previously attended the meeting for my other children?

-It is optional but not compulsory.
-If you wish to come again we would be delighted to welcome you and your new arrival.
+One or both Parents are required to attend a Baptismal information meeting before each Baptism takes place.
 The meeting offers parents time to reflect and renew their commitment to the initiation of their newest family member into the community and family of Jesus Christ.
 It also offers an opportunity to meet other new parents.

 What are the requirements for Godparents?